bitovi/canjs.com/_guides/why.md

 ### Model and view deferred support for parallel loading

-[Deferreds](Deferreds.html) are simply awesome for handling asynchronous behavior. [can.Model](Models.html) produces deferreds and [can.view](http://canjs.com/#can_view) consumes them.
+[Deferreds Deferreds] are simply awesome for handling asynchronous behavior.
+[Models can.Model] produces deferreds and [can.view](../docs/can.view.html) consumes them.
 With the view modifiers plugin, you can load a template and its data in parallel and render it into an element with:

 @codestart
 $( '#todos' ).html( 'todos.ejs', Todo.findAll() );